A leprosy mission to India

 Perhaps there is now a glimmer of hope for some of these unfortunate people, because healing their ulcers with wheatgrass may, in time, eliminate some of the stigma that exists against them.

-Our Project Co-ordinator for the Leprosy Pilot Study, Dr. Laxminarayan Vardharajan Ph.D., aka “Rajan”, (see pic) has spent 30 years working in close contact with leprosy patients, sharing their lives and treating their ulcers – always with bare hands.
-Rajan’s way of helping to eliminate the taboo that leprosy spreads directly by skin contact.
+Our Project Co-ordinator for the Leprosy Pilot Study, Dr. Laxminarayan Vardharajan Ph.D., aka “Rajan”, (see pic below) had spent 30 years working in close contact with leprosy patients, sharing their lives and treating their ulcers – always with bare hands.
+This was part of Rajan’s attempt to stamp out the taboo that leprosy spreads directly by skin contact.

 Dr. Chris Reynolds.